ryraut/ryraut.github.io/index.md

 ---

 ## About
 Hello!
-I am currently a [Shanahan Foundation Fellow](https://alleninstitute.org/what-we-do/brain-science/careers/shanahan-foundation-fellowship/) at the [Allen Institute](https://alleninstitute.org/what-we-do/brain-science/) and postdoctoral researcher at the University of Washington, Seattle.
-I recently completed a PhD in neuroscience with [Marcus Raichle](https://sites.wustl.edu/nillabs/people/marcus-e-raichle/) at Washington University in St. Louis.
+I am currently a [Shanahan Foundation Postdoctoral Fellow](https://alleninstitute.org/what-we-do/brain-science/careers/shanahan-foundation-fellowship/) at the [Allen Institute](https://alleninstitute.org/what-we-do/brain-science/) and the University of Washington, Seattle, where I split my time between the [AI Institute in Dynamic Systems](https://dynamicsai.org/) and the [Computational Neuroscience Center](https://www.washington.edu/research/research-centers/uw-computational-neuroscience-center-uw-cnc/).
+I came to Seattle after completing my PhD in neuroscience with [Marcus Raichle](https://sites.wustl.edu/nillabs/people/marcus-e-raichle/) at Washington University in St. Louis.

 ## Research interests

-I am interested in understanding general principles of brain function.
-Despite the large number of interacting components, one invariably observes orderly dynamical processes occuring within the brain at various spatial and temporal scales.
-I take a data-driven approach toward elucidating latent, governing laws of these spatiotemporal dynamics across measurement tools and species.
-I seek holistic understanding of these basic laws in mathematical, physiological, and behavioral terms.
+In a nutshell, I am interested in understanding general principles of how brains *work* -- identifying latent, governing laws of brain dynamics across spatiotemporal scales and species, and seeking their holistic interpretation in mathematical, physiological, and behavioral terms.
+I take a computational, data-centric approach to this question, which places my research agenda at the intersection of neuroscience, dynamical systems theory, and scientific machine learning.

+I am currently pursuing this agenda through a unique position that makes possible this kind of interdisciplinary training and collaboration.
+At UW, I primarily work with Professors [Nathan Kutz](https://faculty.washington.edu/kutz/), [Bing Brunton] (https://www.bingbrunton.com/), and [Steve Brunton](https://www.eigensteve.com/), where I work on combining machine learning and dynamical systems theory in order to develop data-driven methods for complex systems.
+At the Allen Institute I primarily work with [Anton Arkhipov](https://alleninstitute.org/what-we-do/brain-science/about/team/staff-profiles/anton-arkhipov/), where I seek to bring insights derived from these data-driven methods to the realm of biophysical modeling.
+The goal is to simultaneously synthesize empirical neuroscience literature within mathematical frameworks, while generating specific biological hypotheses that can be tested through close collaboration with experimentalists.

 ## Publications